takinbo/bifrost/README.md

 [Lnd](https://github.com/lightningnetwork/lnd/) is currently supported as the backend node for channel opening to other wallets and nodes.

-Due to the low througput of the application, SQLite is database backend used to store invites and track usage.
+Due to the low throughput of the application, SQLite is database backend used to store invites and track usage.
 It should be trivial to change this if you know what you're doing.
 Please see the `DATABASE_URL` parameter in the configuration options below.
 Please note that you'll need to install the necessary packages to support your chosen database backend.

-## Instalation of dependencies
+## Installation of dependencies

 To install all the required dependencies needed to run Bifrost, run the following command.
 This may also be done within a `virtualenv`.